jakerudolph/matlab_standards/matlab_standards.md

 # MATLAB Standards
 *These standards apply to all newly written or newly modified code.
-It is not expected that existing code will be modified to conform with these standards.*
+It is not expected that existing code will be retrofitted to conform with these standards.*

-**STATUS:** This document is in development as of July 17th, 2023
+**Status:** This document is in development as of July 17th, 2023

 **Scope:** This document details source code requirements and programming idioms required for all MATLAB code of the Accelerator Directorate, SLAC National Accelerator Laboratory.
 It additionally gives some recommended practices and examples.